helidon-io/helidon/docs/se/testing.md

 5. Call the `client` to obtain server response
 6. Perform the necessary assertions.
 <!--@mdc :: -->

-class with the `@ServerTest` annotation.
+To trigger the framework to start and configure the server, annotate the testing class with the `@ServerTest` annotation.

 In this test, the `Http1Client` client is used, which means that the framework